itsolver/msp-marketing-site/src/_posts/2018-02-21-No-ADSL-ports-availabe-at-Macleay-Russell-Lamb-Karragarra-Islands.markdown

 Late 2019 - early 2020 couldn't arrive sooner for island residents when the [NBN is expected to be progressively available](https://www.nbnco.com.au/connect-home-or-business/check-your-address/).

 #### What about mobile broadband?
 Yes the alternative is to use mobile broadband or hotspot on a smart phone.
+Some people live purely on mobile data which is a remarkable feat considering data-hungry software updates and Netflix.

 #### But my part of the island is like a blackhole for mobile signal
 Tell me about it!
-Some parts of the islands have poor reception and I've seen 4G modems [with an antenna](https://www.ebay.com.au/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313.TR0.TRC0.H0.X4g+antenna.TRS0&_nkw=4g+antenna&_sacat=0) go from no signal to blazing fast.
+Mobile reception on the islands is like swiss cheese.
+Fortunately though, I've seen 4G modems go from no signal to blazing fast after plugging in [an antenna](https://www.ebay.com.au/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313.TR0.TRC0.H0.X4g+antenna.TRS0&_nkw=4g+antenna&_sacat=0).

 #### Do I have to mount the antenna to the roof
 Only in some cases are roof mounted antennas necessary.
 Either DIY or get an antenna expert to do this.